Penny Tompkins and James Lawley

 which has since become an independent body NLPtCA, the Neuro-Linguistic Psychotherapy and Counselling Association.
 We are both active members and James has held several leadership roles.

-In the last few years James was lead trainer on the Northern School of NLP's two-year Psychotherapy
+James was lead trainer on the Northern School of NLP's two-year Psychotherapy

-Diploma which prepares NLP Master Practitioners for accreditation with NLPtCA and subsequent registration with UKCP.
+Diploma which prepared NLP Master Practitioners for accreditation with NLPtCA and subsequent registration with UKCP.
 We have also been involved in some interesting modelling projects which we have published on our web site: of clown trainer Vivian Gladwell;

 of leading NLP'er and master modeller Robert Dilts; a number of